 AppSealing provides a robust SDK-based solution to apply comprehensive protection to your iOS apps.
 You can seamlessly integrate AppSealing’s SDK into your build pipeline without any negative impact.

-Essential Security Function: Benefit from advanced security features such as Jailbreak Detection, Integrity Protection, and Anti-Debugging to enhance the security of your application.
-These security features are applied at runtime to ensure comprehensive protection.
+Essential Security Function: Benefit from advanced mobile application security features such as Jailbreak Detection, Integrity Protection, and Anti-Debugging to enhance the security of your application.
+These mobile application security features are applied at runtime to ensure comprehensive protection.

 Compatible Mobile game engine: AppSealing is designed to work seamlessly with the most widely used game engine, Unity, on mobile platforms.
 Compatibility with the Unreal engine is currently being developed and will be available soon.